 Sun protective clothing and other protective items such as sunscreen and sunglasses which are bought to be used at work are tax deductable.
 Visit the ATO website for more information.

-For more information about how you can protect yourself from overexposure to UV radiation have a read of Cancer Council’s Skin cancer and outdoor work: a guide for working safely in the sun brochure.
+For more information about how you can protect yourself from overexposure to UV radiation have a read of Cancer Council’s Skin cancer and outdoor work: a work health and safety guide.

 Are you responsible for others?